idstam/jsisie/README.md

 + IgnoreBTRANS: If true #BTRANS (removed voucher rows) will be ignored.
 + IgnoreRTRANS: If true #RTRANS (added voucher rows) will be ignored.
 + StreamValues: If true don't store values internally.
 The user has to use the Callback class to get the values.
 Usefull for large files.
-+ ThrowErrors: If false then cache all Exceptions i SieDocument.ValidationExceptions
++ ThrowErrors: If false then cache all Exceptions in SieDocument.ValidationExceptions

 ** Not all features are implemented yet: **